shouze/micro-frontend-poc/task/README.md

 ## What is the intent?

-We want to demonstrate here how to adapt a react app as a web component.
+Demonstrate how to expose a react app as a web component.